vpython/glowscript/README.md

       mac: source venv/bin/activate
       windows (power shell): ./venv/Scripts/Activate.ps1

-Your terminal prompt shoudl now have a `(venv)` indicating that you have activated the glowscript virtual environment.
+Your terminal prompt should now have a `(venv)` indicating that you have activated the glowscript virtual environment.
 Before you can run glowscript the first time, you'll need to install dependencies into the virtual environment.
 This can be done with pip: